bminer/node-blade/README.md

 ### blade.compile(string, [options,] cb)

-Asynchronously compiles a Blade template from a string.
+Compiles a Blade template from a string.

 - `string` is a string of Blade
 - `options` include: